Category Archives: Northern California Inland

 Elevation gain: 1845 ft

-Warning: the last time I did this ride I parked at the Keswick Dam Trail Head parking lot and my car was broken into.
-Don’t leave valuables in your car.
+(Warning: Once I did this ride and parked at the Keswick Dam Trail Head parking lot.
+My car was broken into.
+Don’t leave valuables in your car there.
+I believe parking at Turtle Bay is safe.
+JR)

-Normally I don’t like rec trails, because they’re crowded and claustrophobic.
-But the occasional rec trail rises above the regrettable norm, and Bestrides discusses five that I really like: the Monterey Bike Trail, the Willamette River Trail in Eugene, the American River Trail in Sacramento, the Coyote Creek Trail in San Jose, and this one.
-As with all rec trails, the Sacramento River Trail (also called the Sacramento River Parkway) can get unpleasantly crowded on weekends, but if you can catch it on a quiet day, it’s a wonderful ride, with an immaculate road surface, grand vistas, and (much of the time) an intriguing contour.
+Normally I don’t like rec trails, because they’re crowded and fussy.
+But the occasional rec trail rises above the regrettable norm, and Bestrides discusses six that I really like: the Monterey Bike Trail, the Nimitz Trail, the Willamette River Trail in Eugene, the American River Trail in Sacramento, the Coyote Creek Trail in San Jose (use the search window for the last four), and this one.
+As with all rec trails, the Sacramento River Trail (also called the Sacramento River Parkway) can get unpleasantly crowded on weekends, but if you can catch it on a quiet day, it’s a wonderful ride, with an immaculate road surface, grand vistas, and (three-quarters of the time) an intriguing contour.

 The frequent trailheads along the route all have bathrooms.
 Water resupply is available at Keswick Dam, Shasta Day Use Area, and (I’m told) the Shasta Dam Visitor Center.